 Supplemental Instruction and the English Table do not require advance appointments; the drop-in and English Table schedules are posted on the Supplemental Instruction page (and on PlanIt ETSU) and updated regularly.

 14. How does a client request a tutor or register for other services?

-Registration via WCOnline (http://etsu.mywconline.com/) is required for all services that require scheduling; the only exceptions are exclusively drop-in services, such as Group Tutoring and the English Table.
+Registration via WCOnline (http://etsu.mywconline.com/) is required for all services that require scheduling; the only exceptions are exclusively drop-in services, such as Facilitated Study Tables, English Table, and Supplemental Instruction.
 Any student who has registered can request a tutor.